edyu/wtf-zig-zon/README.md

 When you have the `artifact` in the code (`build.zig`), you can then use the `artifact` *object* to pass in to other function calls that can *extract* parts of the artifact based on their individual need.
 For example, `installLibraryHeaders()` would take in the `artifact` *object* and install any header files installed as part of the `artifact`.

-In fact, this is something we will and we have to take advantage of in order to make our <u>hack</u> build work.
+In fact, this is something we will and we have to take advantage of in order to make our ~~hack~~ build work.

 In the code below, the executable `.name = "my-wtf-project` tells the build that *my-wtf-project* is the name of the `artifact` and the executable is the actual `artifact`.